NUSTM/RCDA/README.md

 ## Datasets

 We conduct experiments on four benchmark datasets for sentence-level sentiment classification, namely, SST-2, SST-5, RT and Yelp.
 For Yelp we sample 100K data as the training set, 10K as the validation set, and 10K for testing.
-And all the datasets have been uploaded to data folder
+And all the datasets have been uploaded to data folder.

 ## Usage

 ```
 python main.py
 ```
-And you can change the dataset in config.py, other hyperparametric can also be modified in this file
+And you can change the dataset in config.py, other hyperparametric can also be modified in this file.

 ## Methods